msrivastav13/mo-dx-plugin/README.md

 ## `sfdx retrieve:pkgsource`

-Retrieves soure code from Managed/Unmamaged package or Changesets.This command works for only Non-scratch orgs .This retrieves metadata in traditional source format.
+Retrieves soure code from Managed/Unmamaged package or Changesets.This command works for only Non-scratch orgs.This retrieves metadata in traditional source format.

 ```
 USAGE